docker-blueprint/docker-blueprint.github.io/docs/README.md

     </a>
 </div>

-Welcome to the documentation page `docker-blueprint` - a tool which helps you build and share modular _ephemeral_ development environments based [docker](https://docs.docker.com/get-started/) & [docker-compose](https://docs.docker.com/compose/).
+Welcome to the documentation page `docker-blueprint` - a tool that helps you build and share modular _ephemeral_ development environments based [docker](https://docs.docker.com/get-started/) & [docker-compose](https://docs.docker.com/compose/).